 What are Ralph Cotran’s Hobbies and Interests?

-Soccer in “Ghost Kick” is depicted in terms of an oil painting, a beautiful dance or even fine symphony.
-This is the Soccer Cotran grew up with and the one he particularly enjoys.
-This is the Soccer that created Cotran’s lasting friendships with many that continue to this day.
+In Saragusa’s story, Ghost Kick, he depicts soccer not in terms of grass and mud and running, but rather as an exquisite oil painting or a beautiful dance or even a fine symphony.
+This is the soccer that Ralph grew up with and the one he particularly enjoys; this is the soccer that created Ralph lasting friendships with many that continue to this day.